Sexual cannibalism: Male-induced cataleptic state

 In some species of spiders, such as Agelenopsis aperta, the male induces a passive state in the female prior to copulation.
 It has been hypothesized that the cause of this "quiescent" state is the male's massaging of the female's abdomen, following male vibratory signals on the web.
 The female enters a passive state, and the male's risk of facing cannibalism is reduced.
 This state is most likely induced as a result of a male volatile pheromone.
 The chemical structure of the pheromone utilized by the male A. aperta is currently unknown; however, physical contact is not necessary for the induced passive state.
 Eunuch males, or males with partially or fully removed palps, are unable to induce the passive state on females from a distance, but can induce quiescence upon physical contact with the female; this suggests that the pheromone produced is potentially related to sperm production, since the male inserts sperm from his pedipalps, structures which are removed in eunuchs.
 This adaptation has most likely evolved in response to the overly aggressive nature of female spiders.

 Copulatory silk wrapping

 In order to avoid being consumed by the female, some male spiders may utilize their silk to physically bind the female spider.
 For example, in Pisaurina mira, also known as the nursery web spider, the male wraps the legs of the female in silk prior to and during copulation.
 While he holds legs III and IV of the female, he uses the silk to bind legs I and II.
-Because the male spider legs play a significant role in copulation, longer leg lengths in male P. mira are generally favored over shorter lengths.
+Because the male spider legs play a significant role in copulation, longer leg length P. mira are generally favored over shorter lengths.
+In the Paratrechalea genus, males silk wrap nutritive or worthless gifts to avoid being cannibalized by the female spider.